 A naturally gifted sportsman, Christian could have pursued a career in rugby league.
 His father had played for the Newtown Jets and Dan was a key member of the St Gregory’s College XIII in New South Wales, playing in their 2000 national championships team.
 His rugby injuries – including two broken legs – and a call-up to the Australian Under-19 cricket side led to a shift in sporting focus.

 Having joined the Australian Cricket Academy in 2003, Christian started playing List-A cricket for New South Wales in 2006 before moving to South Australia in 2007 and making his First-Class debut.
-Dan captained the Indigenous Australian teams on their tours of the UK in 2009 and 2018, the latter to mark the 150th anniversary of the first international tour by an Aboriginal cricket team in 1868.
+Dan captained the Indigenous Australian teams on their tours of the UK in 2009 and 2018, the latter to mark the 150th anniversary of the first international tour by an Aboriginal cricket team in 1868 - including a match at Trent Bridge to commemorate a fixture v The Gentlemen of Nottingham that had ended in a draw.
 In 2010 he broke into Australia’s T20 team and his ODI debut followed in 2012.

 Dan is a familiar face in England, having appeared for Hampshire (First-Class, List A and T20 champions in 2010), Gloucestershire (First-Class and T20 in 2013) and Middlesex (T20 in 2014).